azazmuzaffar/Newlauncher-5.0/task7-backend-documentation.md

-A shortened version of the sensor-side REST communication is shown below:
+A shortened version of the sensor-side REST communication is shown below.
+The event is sent to the Flask backend using an HTTP POST request:

 ```python
 requests.post(API_URL, json=event, timeout=3)